Sue (dinosaur): Dispute and auction

+On October 4, 1997, the auction began at US$500,000; less than ten minutes later, the Field Museum had purchased the remains with the highest bid of US$7.6 million, which eclipsed bids made on behalf of the Smithsonian's National Museum of Natural History and the North Carolina Museum of Natural Sciences.
+The final cost was US$8,362,500, making it the most expensive fossil ever sold up until that time.
+Sue remains one of the most expensive dinosaur fossils ever sold, only surpassed in 2020 with the sale of Stan the T. rex. for $31.8 million, and subsequently in 2024 by Apex the Stegosaurus, which sold for $44.6 million.

 Preparation

 The Field Museum hired a specialized moving company with experience in transporting delicate items to move the bones to Chicago.
 The truck arrived at the museum in October 1997.
 Two new research laboratories funded by McDonald's were created and staffed by Field Museum preparators whose job was to slowly and carefully remove all the rock, or "matrix", from the bones.
 One preparation lab was at the Field Museum itself, the other was at the newly opened Animal Kingdom in Disney World in Orlando.
 Millions of visitors observed the preparation of Sue's bones through glass windows in both labs.
 Footage of the work was also put on the museum's website.

 Several of the fossil's bones had never been discovered, so preparators produced models of the missing bones from plastic to complete the exhibit.
 The modeled bones were colored in a purplish hue so that visitors could observe which bones were real and which bones were plastic.
 The preparators also poured molds of each bone.
 All the molds were sent to a company outside Toronto to be cast in hollow plastic.
 The Field Museum kept one set of disarticulated casts in its research collection.
 The other sets were incorporated into mounted cast skeletons.
 One set of the casts was sent to Disney's Animal Kingdom in Florida to be presented for public display.
 Two other mounted casts were placed into a traveling tour that was sponsored by the McDonald's Corporation.

 Once the preparators finished removing the matrix from each bone, it was sent to the museum's photographer who made high-quality photographs.
 From there, the museum's paleontologists began the study of the skeleton.
 In addition to photographing and studying each bone, the research staff also arranged for CT scanning of select bones.
 The skull was too large to fit into a medical CT scanner, so Boeing's Rocketdyne laboratory in California agreed to let the museum use their CT scanner that was normally used to inspect space shuttle parts.